Scheme for sub-shot-noise transmission measurement using a time multiplexed single-photon source: Introduction

-Regarding transmission/absorption measurements, they have been widely studied in recent years.
+Meanwhile, transmission/absorption measurements have been widely studied in recent years.
 There are several different approaches to the task of achieving the highest possible precision, that rely on different estimators and light sources, with and without spatial resolution.
-Schemes for estimating the transmission of a sample generally consist in measuring the intensity attenuation of a light beam traversing it.
-This can be done with single beam light sources or with twin-beam correlated sources.
+Schemes for estimating the transmission of a sample generally consist in measuring the intensity attenuation of a light beam traversing it, which can be done with single beam light sources or with twin-beam correlated sources.
 Twin-beams and difference-based estimators have been used for spatially resolved implementations \cite{brida2010experimental} including the realization of the first sub-shot-noise wide field microscope in 2017 \cite{samantaray2017realization}.
 The performance of this estimator depends upon the spatial resolution and reaches out a factor of improvement in precision over the SNL of approximately 1.30.
 Estimators based on the ratio of two correlated beams have been first proposed in \cite{jakeman1986use} and its recent experimental implementations use heralded single-photon sources and achieve a maximum improvement factor of 1.79 \cite{sabines2017sub,sabines2019twin}.
 Another estimator based on the ratio of two signals but with some optimizations is presented in \cite{moreau2017demonstrating}, reaching a maximum improvement factor of 1.46.
 Recently, a complete theoretical and experimental study of the performance of these different estimators was presented \cite{losero2018unbiased}.

 In this work we propose to use the correlations present in a photon pair SPDC source to build a specific time multiplexed single photon source \cite{schmiegelow2014multiplexing,magnoni2019performance} and use it as input in a direct-type measurement of the transmission.
 We compare its performance both with a coherent light source (with Poissonian statistics, i.e. a ``classical'' experiment) and a perfect single-photon Fock state.
+The results of this work can be adapted in a straightforward manner to essentially any temporally multiplexed source that uses either fiber loops, ring cavities or fixed length delays to re-route the heralded photons.